 - 1. A course is defined as an approved subject under a specific name and number with a specific number of credit hours and for which registration will be allowed. - 2.
-A grade of D, assigned after completion of the regular course, will be considered to be a scholastically deficient grade.

-- 3. A grade of F, assigned after completion of the regular course, will be considered a failing grade. - 4.
+A grade of D, assigned after completion of the regular course, will be considered to be a scholastically deficient grade. - 3.
+A grade of F/U, assigned after completion of the regular course, will be considered a failing grade. - 4.
 All students receiving a failing grade are automatically referred to the SPCC for evaluation.

 Students receiving a deficient or failing grade are not eligible for promotion to the next Pillar or graduation until the grade is remediated.
-A medical student who receives a grade of D in one course may remove the deficiency in a manner approved by the department or Course Director.
-In the case of the basic science courses this may involve repeating the course.
-A student who receives a grade of "D" in Medical Foundations 1 through BHL course or in two courses during the first portion of Pillar 1 (Medical Foundations 1 through GI) or in two courses during the second portion of Pillar 1 (Cardiovascular through Endocrine), will not be able to successfully remediate these grades in the same academic year because of time constraints..
-Any student meeting these criteria will automatically be referred to the SSOM Student Progress and Conduct Committee who will stipulate a course of action that may necessitate the student to repeat all or part of Pillar I.
+A medical student who receives a grade of D in one course may remove the deficiency in a manner approved by the department.

+A student who receives a course grade of F/U will automatically be referred to the

+SSOM SPCC for evaluation and may be subject to dismissal from the program.
+A student in Pillar 1 who receives a grade of "U" in Medical Foundations 1 through BHL course or in two courses during the first portion of Pillar 1 (Medical Foundations 1 through BHL-IMC-603) or in two courses during the second portion of Pillar 1 (Cardiovascular through Endocrine), will not be able to successfully remediate these grades in the same academic year because of time constraints.
-A student who receives a courses grade of "F" will automatically be referred to the SSOM SPCC for evaluation and may be subject to dismissal from the program.

 A deficient grade obtained during a clinical rotation (Pillar 2 or 3) may require repeating the rotation, preferably at a different clinical site.
 A student receiving two grades of D or one grade of F in the same Pillar will be referred to the SPCC for evaluation and may be subject to dismissal.